dcm9123/diammatics/T1D/README.md

 `for function in {KOfam,KEGG_Module,KEGG_Class,KEGG_BRITE}; do anvi-compute-functional-enrichment-across-genomes -e name_and_path_to_contigs.txt -o functional_enrichment_consortia_${function}.tsv -G groups.txt --annotation-source ${function} -F ${function}_consortia_contribution.tsv; done;`

+Its <ins>FUNDAMENTAL</ins> to know the difference between two similar functions in Anvi'o. `anvi-compute-functional-enrichment-across-genomes` using KEGG_Module and Groups.txt, will compare the number of counts of genes associated/labeled to specific modules, and then it will compare if any differences exist between the genome groups.
+This can be repeated across multiple functions (as shown below) and annotation sources.
+On the other hand, `anvi-compute-metabolic-enrichment` will look at the level of completeness of pathways between genome groups, answering the question "Which pathways are more complete between groups?".
+This can be broken down in pathwise analysis and stepwise analysis.

 Which gave me the files with the p-values and adjusted p-values for all consortia:
 ```
 functional_enrichment_consortia_KEGG_BRITE.tsv